right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 The same exact techniques you might use in the bar or bookstore can also be used while you are online.
 The difference is that you can't "approach" a woman online and do a set of body language and verbal tricks to build the initial attraction momentum and make her interested in you.
 This is where your "profile" comes into play.

 Every profile you see from guys online is the same; they talk very little about what they want in a woman and instead, brag about themselves and try to list reasons women should like them.
 They display a barrage of boring, shirtless, and beer bottle-littered pictures that are supposed to show how cool they are.
-This is a good thing because you will be able to stand
+This is a good thing because you will be able to standout a lot more once you read this.

----

-# CHASE HUGHES

-out a lot more once you read this.
 The Internet has become an increasingly popular place to meet girls.
 From dating websites to hookup havens, it's still easy.
 No matter where you are trying to meet women, the principles stay the same.
 Once you can communicate that you are the one CHOOSING them, it becomes easy.

 The best way to reverse the chasing roles online is to look at a bunch of women's profiles and take the good stuff from them.
 Steal their beliefs.
 Women will have a mile-long list of all the qualities they want in a man and a list of disqualifiers that tell men whether or not they are good enough for them.
 It's completely insane and all you have to do is take their mentality from them.
 Bring the screening process and fun onto your profile.
 If you scan a hundred women's profiles, you'll see a word that most of them have in common: "FUN."
 Women are completely wrapped around this word online.